 The definition for the Marginal Abatement Cost result, the variable holding the final graph, used the two indexes that I just changed above.
 After substituting the newly created indexes for these in a straightforward way, the definition is now.

 The result graph is now

 The x-axis and key are showing the index values, but not the values we want.
 We want to use the values from Cumulative_reduction for the x-axis, and the values from Sorted_action as the key labels.
 I call these value dimensions in the context of graphing, as contrasted to index dimensions.
 By using a value dimension, you can control what labels appear in each position.
 Initially these don’t appear as options on the drop downs for Horizontal axis or Key.
 To make them options, you need to first add them as Comparison Variables for the graph.
 Press the [XY] button and add them.

 Finally pivot the graph roles and slicers to match those seen here.

 Now it is possible to increment the Time slicer to view the different abatement graph, with different action order, for Time=1 or Time=2.

 I have seen marginal abatement graphs used in several real-world projects, and the extra index problem did not arise in any of those projects.
-Hence, the odds are that the simple instructions from the first Marginal Abatement article will work fine if all you are interested in is greating an abatement graph.
+Hence, the odds are that the simple instructions from the first marginal abatement article will work fine if you are interested in is creating an abatement graph.